jesse-spevack/gradebot/documentation/gradebot-prd.md

 Teachers can go to their assignments list and see a list of all their previous assignments.
 In the header, there is a streak indicator showing consecutive days with grading tasks, total number of grading tasks.

-There are further gamified elements like a github-style contribution chart which shows 1 square per day of the year.
+There are further gamification elements like a github-style contribution chart which shows 1 square per day of the year.
 The square gets darker the more student works were graded on that day.

 Behind the scenes, every time a prompt is sent to an LLM, the cost of the response is tracked such that we can see cost per request and aggregate costs by requests for each assignment and each user.